How to Choose a 3D Scanner for Manufacturing

 • Body-in-white measurement

-Automated systems are often preferred for consistent results.
+Automated systems are often preferred for repeatable results.

 Aerospace Industry